-Prior to joining Lozano Smith, Ms. Grant has experience working with the international tax planning division of a Fortune 10 company.
+Prior to joining Lozano Smith, Ms. Bradlee has experience working with the international tax planning division of a Fortune 10 company.
 She has experience dealing with taxation issues for multi-national corporations including treaty interpretation, sub-part F exposure and tax planning strategy for M&A transactions.
-Ms. Grant has also worked for a Bay Area law firm as an associate representing professional sports teams.
+Ms. Bradlee has also worked for a Bay Area law firm as an associate representing professional sports teams.

-Ms. Grant earned her Juris Doctor from Santa Clara University School of Law.
+Ms. Bradlee earned her Juris Doctor from Santa Clara University School of Law.
 She earned her LL.M. in Taxation from the University of San Francisco School of Law with a specialization in international taxation.
 She received a B.A. in History (cum laude

 ) from Saint Mary’s College of California.